Monday – Friday 8am-5pm

 Once your hearing has been scheduled, CDA will then work to put you on the road to success.
 Any good Lapse of Consciousness Hearing consists of three primary elements: Documentary Evidence, Testimonial Evidence, and a Legal Argument.
 Each of these steps is vital and must be properly addressed:

-Documentary Evidence: In preparation for your hearing, your Administrative Advocate from CDA will guide you in the collection of medical evidence.
+Documentary Evidence: At these hearings, drivers achieve their objectives through the presentation of medical documents and corroborating testimony.
 This may include visits with several physicians and other medical professionals to establish that all medical conditions are stable.
 This can also include the collection of other items of evidence and sworn declarations from friends and family to establish your fitness to drive.
 All of this is established on forms and in formats acceptable by the DMV.

 If presented properly, favorable medical evidence can be the difference between winning and losing your hearing.
 It is also critical that you be completely versed in what the medical evidence documents as you may be questioned about that evidence.